How to Save Money for Solo Travel

 What about the weekly girl’s (or boy’s) night out?
 Being very conservative, let’s say you’re spending $15 for dinner and $10 for drinks, which comes to $100 a month.
 That’s $1200 a year.
 Now I know I can buy a nice round trip ticket to Europe for $1200.

 You get the gist.
 So, do some soul searching to see where you can start to cut back your spending.
 Make your coffee home.
 Pack your lunch.
 Don’t buy bottled water and use your own reusable water bottle instead, which honestly you should be doing anyway to cut down on plastic waste.
 But I digress…

 While you’re reassessing your expenses for your new budget, make sure to take a peek at your credit score as well.

-Now that you have a handle on where you are financially and how to track your expenses, next you can find ways to realign your expenses for those extra bucks to roll in every month for your solo trip.
+Now that you have a handle on where you are financially and how to track your expenses, next you can find ways to reduce your expenses so those extra bucks rack up every month for your solo trip.

 1 – Stop Spending on Extras

 Yep, you saw it coming.
 The number one way to save money for travel is to simply cut back on spending money on all of those “extras”.
 You may be saying, “Gwen, I need my weekly night out.”
 Ok, but does it have to be at a restaurant or bar?
 Why not have friends over?
 Do a potluck dinner.
 Play cards or have a movie night.

 There are so many ways these days to have fun without footing a large bill.

 One area where people spend the most in their every day lives without realizing it is in their subscriptions and memberships.

 For example, is that monthly People magazine your guilty pleasure?
 Well, that $5 a week guilty pleasure is costing you $260 a year.
 That’s two days of scuba diving in Belize.